AVSLab/basilisk/docs/source/Install/installOnWindows.rst

         python3 conanfile.py

-   This creates the IDE project in ``dist3``.
-This script should determine the Visual Studio compiler you are using.
+   This creates the Visual Studio 16 2019 IDE project in ``dist3``.
-   You can also specify the generator directly in this build process.
+   You can also specify the generator directly in this build process and select other versions of Visual Studio.
    For other configure and build options, including running ``cmake`` directly, see :ref:`configureBuild`.

 #.
 To test your setup you can run one of the :ref:`examples`: